Urvin/carFrontWiperRelay/README.md

 Photos, installation, etc
 -------------------------
-You can read about this device in my car blog later.
+You can read about this device in [my car blog](http://www.drive2.ru/l/4194615/).